Sterling by Music Man Ray34CA (2013) in 3-Color Sunburst

 On May 6th, 2025, I was (FINALLY!) be able to pick up a bass that I bought in April.
 Guitar Center has a 30 day hold policy for the used equipment they purchase.
 It was a long two-and-a-half weeks.

-The quality of the build is excellent and the Mango Wood top is stellar.
+The quality of the build is excellent, the Mango Wood top is stellar and the Tobacco Burst paint job with matching headstock is gorgeous.
 I am a little unsure about the pickups and electronics so I might swap them out.

 Overall, a very decent instrument for an entry-level bass.